Residency with Visiting Artists from the Beijing Dance Academy

-Professors (Ms) Shao Weiqiu and (Mr) Zhang Jun, faculty in Chinese classical dance at the Beijing Dance Academy, China’s top institution for dance training and research, will carry out a two-week residency at the University of Michigan February 6-21, 2014.
-During this residency, they will conduct a series of master classes in Chinese classical dance water sleeve and sword technique, free and open to the University community and the general public.
-In addition to master classes, Shao and Zhang will offer free public lecture-demonstrations, and workshops, moderated by University faculty, on the topic of Chinese classical dance, with a focus on aesthetic appreciation and cultural connections between Chinese classical dance and other Chinese cultural traditions, including Chinese opera performance and Chinese martial arts.
-The overall goal of the residency is to expose members of the University and the wider community to Chinese language and culture through the art of Chinese classical dance, via hands-on workshops and educational events.
+Professors (Ms) Shao Weiqiu and (Mr) Zhang Jun, faculty in Chinese classical dance at the Beijing Dance Academy, China’s top institution for dance training and research, carried out a two-week residency at the University of Michigan February 6-21, 2014.
+During this residency, they conducted a series of master classes in Chinese classical dance water sleeve and sword technique, free and open to the University community and the general public.
+In addition to master classes, Shao and Zhang offered free public lecture-demonstrations, and workshops, moderated by University faculty, on the topic of Chinese classical dance, with a focus on aesthetic appreciation and cultural connections between Chinese classical dance and other Chinese cultural traditions, including Chinese opera performance and Chinese martial arts.

 ABOUT THE ARTISTS

 Shao Weiqiu 邵未秋 is Professor of Chinese Classical Dance at the Beijing Dance Academy.
 She is author of 中国古典舞袖舞教程 (Teaching Program for Chinese Classical Dance Sleeve Dance, 2004).